juvers/linux-configuration/README.md

 2. After you log in, click 'Create Instance';

-3. Select Platform and  blueprint
+3. Select Platform (linux) and  blueprint (ubuntu)

 4. Scroll down to name your instance and click 'Create'

-5. The instance needs +or-2 mins to set up.
-After it is set up, you will see 'running' in the left corner of the status card.
+5. The instance needs about 2 mins to set up.
+After it is set up, you will see 'running' in the left corner of the status card with the representations brighter.
 Take note of the public IP.

-6. Click the status card and navigate to networking
+6. Click the status card and navigate to account

 7. Download your private key which is a .pem file.

 8. Click the 'Networking' tab and find the 'Add another' at the bottom.
-Add port 123 and 2200.
+Add port 123 (udp) and 2200(tcp).

 ## Server Configuration